OctopusDeploy/blog/blog/2020-07/connect-an-aws-account-to-octopus/index.md

  - DevOps
 ---

-When you're working with any cloud provider, you want an easy way to connect to the cloud.
-You don't want to have to worry about creating custom scripts, API calls, and duct-tape workarounds just to deploy code or build infrastructure with Continuous Delivery.
+When you’re working with any cloud provider, you want an easy way to connect to the cloud.
+You don’t want to have to worry about creating custom scripts, API calls, and duct-tape workarounds just to deploy code or build infrastructure with Continuous Delivery.

 Octopus Deploy has a clean and straight-forward way to connect to many cloud providers.
 In this blog post, you will learn how to connect Octopus Deploy to AWS.